Teja727/Assessment/README.md

 # Title: Containerisation and Deployment of Wisecow Application on Kubernetes

-#Create a Dockerfile in the root of your repository:
+#Create a Dockerfile in the root of your repository to containerize the Wisecow application.

-# Use an official Node.js runtime as a parent image
+# Use the official Python image from the Docker Hub
-FROM node:14
+FROM python:3.9-slim

+# Set environment variables
+ENV PYTHONDONTWRITEBYTECODE 1
+ENV PYTHONUNBUFFERED 1

-# Set the working directory
+# Set work directory
 WORKDIR /usr/src/app

-# Copy package.json and package-lock.json
-COPY package*.json ./

 # Install dependencies
+COPY app/requirements.txt .
+RUN pip install --upgrade pip
-RUN npm install
+RUN pip install -r requirements.txt

-# Copy the rest of your application code
+# Copy project
-COPY . .
+COPY app/ .

 # Expose the port the app runs on
-EXPOSE 3000
+EXPOSE 5000

-# Command to run your application
+# Define the default command to run the application
-CMD ["npm", "start"]
+CMD ["python", "app.py"]

-#Create a directory named k8s and add the following YAML files.
+#Create a k8s directory to store all Kubernetes manifest files.
-#Deployment (k8s/deployment.yaml):
+#a.
+Deployment Manifest (k8s/deployment.yaml)

 apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: wisecow-deployment
+  labels:
+    app: wisecow
 spec:
   replicas: 3
   selector: